 All prepared?
 Let’s start with some step-by-step guidelines.

-Method 1: Using VLOOKUP or XLOOKUP with a ZIP Code Database
+Method 1: Using VLOOKUP or XLOOKUP with a ZIP code database

 This is the workhorse method that most Excel users rely on.
 VLOOKUP and XLOOKUP serve as a powerful bridge between different data columns, enabling you to search for specific values and retrieve corresponding information from adjacent fields.
 This is particularly useful when working with structured location data, where ZIP Codes are available in one column and addresses or localities are available in another.